Angola Horror

-The Angola Horror (Note: The accident became known by this name within weeks of its occurrence.) train wreck occurred on Wednesday, December 18, 1867, just after 3 p.m. in Angola, New York, when the last coach of the Buffalo-bound New York Express of the Lake Shore Railway derailed at a bridge, slid down into a gorge, and caught fire, killing 49 people.
+The Angola Horror (Note: The accident became known by this name within weeks of its occurrence.) was a train wreck that occurred in Angola, New York, on Wednesday, December 18, 1867, just after 3 p.m.
+The last coach of the Buffalo-bound New York Express of the Lake Shore Railway derailed at a bridge, slid down into a gorge, and caught fire, killing 49 people.
 At the time, it was one of the deadliest train wrecks in American history.

 Train

 On the morning of December 18, 1867, the New York Express left Cleveland's Union Depot at 6:40 a.m. and was due to arrive in Buffalo, New York, at 1:30 p.m.
 John D. Rockefeller planned to make the journey, but arrived a few minutes late.
 His baggage made it onto the train; he did not.
 That day the train consisted of four baggage cars, one second-class car and three first-class cars.
 Each wooden passenger car had a pot-bellied stove at each end to provide heat, and kerosene lamps for light.
 The train lost time on the journey.
 By the time it passed Angola, it was running two hours and forty-five minutes late, traveling rapidly to try to make up lost time.
 Its last passenger stop before the accident was at Dunkirk; it also stopped at Silver Creek, but only to take on wood and water.